MysticOCE/GBARGB2LE16bit/README.md

 Standard RGB uses 8 bits per color so that you can have values from 0 to 255.
 16 bit color uses 5 bits for the RR/GG/BB values so the format per color is xRRRRRGGGGGBBBBB wheree the x is a dead bit.
 This means that you can only have 32 possible values for each color and 32 to the 3 (32768) different color combo's (I think).
 The perk of this is that you save a byte per color, only needing 16 bits for a color vs standard RGB's 24.

+This was built for GBA colors (specifically FE colors) so it actually outputs BGR.
+If you wanted to swap that to RGB, just change line 24 of the program to "color = rbin + gbin + bbin".

+RGB - standard format used to display digital color.
+LE - Little endian.
+Simply put, it's for when we read things from the least significant byte first rather than the most significant byte like you would assume it works.

 ## Explanation of input format

 Put all your input on the first line of like in testing.txt.
 Ensure that you have 6 characters per color.